cheleb/rockthejvm.github.io/_posts/2024-07-01-zio-fullstack-webapp.md

 ### 4.3.
 JS world

-JS integration is also a classical one with NPM and Vite fellow, here a again specific configuration is limited to vite.config.js
+JS integration is also a classical one with NPM and Vite fellows, here a again specific configuration is limited to vite.config.js

 ```javascript
 import { defineConfig } from "vite";